Relationship Disclosure Information

 • Your investment needs and objectives

-• Your financial circumstances; and
+• Your financial circumstances

 • Your risk tolerance